aistairc/BENNERD/README.md

     BENNERD + NER's True Positive      30.31     48.91     54.60     56.95     58.27     59.49
     -------------------------------------------------------------------------------------------
 ```
+#### Manually Annotated Test Set
+In addition with UMLS-based test set, we assigned a biologist to annotate 1,000 random sentences based on chemical, disease, and gene types along with its corresponding CUI to create a manually annotated test set.

-#### Entity Linking Performances of BENNERD on Manually Annotated Test Set.
+#### Entity Linking Performances of BENNERD on Manually Annotated Test Set
 We show the EL performances on manually annotated test set.

 ```